scalableminds/webknossos/docs/skeleton_annotation.md

 Common tree operations include splitting and merging trees.

 - `Tree splitting` can be done in two ways:
-  1. Select a node at which to split (*SHIFT + Left Click*) and delete (*DEL*) it.
+  1. Delete a node at which to split.
+This can be done by right-clicking a node and choosing "Delete this Node".
+If you have enabled *Classic Controls*, you need to select (*SHIFT + Left Click*) the node first and then delete (*DEL*) it.
   2. Delete an edge between two nodes.
-Select the first node (*SHIFT + Left Click*), then *SHIFT + CTRL + Left Click* on the second node of the edge to delete this connection.
+Select the first node (*Left Click*), then right-click the second node and select *Delete Edge to this Node*.
+If you have enabled *Classic Controls*, you need to select the first node with *Shift + Left Click* and then click on the second node with *SHIFT + CTRL + Left Click* on the second node of the edge to delete this connection.
 - `Tree merging` works similarly to edge deletion but will create a new edge between two previously unconnected trees.
-Select the first node and *SHIFT + ALT + Left Click* the second node to create an edge between the two.
+Select the first node and right-click on a second one to choose *Create Edge & Merge with this Tree*.
+When using *Classic Controls*, the second node needs to be selected with *SHIFT + ALT + Left Click* to create an edge between the two.

 ![Trees can split by deleting the edge between two nodes or deleting a node.
 Two trees can be merged again by creating a new edge between them.](images/tracing_ui_tree_merge_split.gif)